Sustainable Packaging Coalition

 - via stakeholder process to engage industry on topical discussions that enhances the collective knowledge base

-- via education by hosting two annual conferences that serve as a central mechanism to engage membership in key issues based discussions and networking
+- via education by hosting annual conferences that serve as a central mechanism to engage membership in key issues based discussions and networking

 - via research to create relevant resources that are available to the entire industry

 - by making material health a stated part of the definition of sustainable packaging

 - via engaging participants in discussion on how materials flow in society through the municipal solid waste (MSW) system and the role of various waste treatment technologies and infrastructure

 - via research reports that delve into various end of life treatment pathways